1.

 11.

-A 42-year-old female was recently diagnosed with likely stage II right breast cancer.
-On routine mammogram, she was found to have a 3 cm right-breast mass with no clinical evidence of axilla LAD.
+A 42-year-old female was recently diagnosed with stage II Right-sided breast cancer.
+On a routine screening mammogram, she was found to have a 3 cm right breast mass.
+There is no radiologic signs of her having pathologic axillary lymphadenopathy.
+The patient is referred over to a Comprehensive Breast center.
 Genetic testing reveals that she harbors a BRCA1 mutation.

-The patient undergoes a biopsy of the 3 cm mass and the results are pending.
-Which of the following is the most likely type of breast cancer that she has?
+The patient undergoes a biopsy of this 3 cm mass.
+Pathology confirms that she has breast cancer.
+Which of the following is the most likely type of breast cancer that this patient has?

 A .
 ER+, PR+, Her2-